BEST BASEBALL CARDS FROM LATE 80s

 Taking the hobby by storm in 1988 was Donruss and their innovative “Traded” and “Glossy Send-In” inserts.
 The Traded set within the standard 660-card issue featured players photographed in the uniforms of the teams they were later traded to.
 This included deals that hadn’t even happened yet.
 The Glossy Send-In program allowed collectors to mail in proofs of purchase to receive autographed, glossy versions of the same cards.
 Both inserts created a frenzy among collectors.
 The base set also included rookie cards for Tom Glavine, Greg Maddux, and Ken Griffey Jr. The innovative extras and legendary rookie class propelled 1988 Donruss to the top of want lists.

-Read also: VALUABLE 2017 TOPPS BASEBALL CARDS
+Read also: WHAT MATERIAL ARE BASEBALL CARDS MADE OF

 1989 Upper Deck Baseball Cards: